Miserlou/Zappa/README.md

     Your application is now live at: https://7k6anj0k99.execute-api.us-east-1.amazonaws.com/production

 This creates a new archive, uploads it to S3 and updates the Lambda function to use the new code, but doesn't touch the API Gateway routes.

+#### Docker Workflows

+In [version 0.53.0](https://github.com/zappa/Zappa/blob/master/CHANGELOG.md), support was added to deploy & update Lambda functions using Docker.
+Refer to [the blog post](https://ianwhitestone.work/zappa-serverless-docker/) for more details about how to leverage this functionality, and when you may want to.

 ### Rollback